laminlabs/publishprs/README.md

-# publishprs: Publish pull requests in a private repo to a public repo
+# publishprs: Publish pull requests from a private repo to a public repo

 Install: